-The scholars have agreed that it is haraam to attend the festivals of the kuffaar and to imitate them in their festivals.
-This is the madhhab of the Hanafis, Maalikis, Shaafa'is and Hanbalis.
-(See al-Iqtidaa', 2/425; Ahkaam Ahl al-Dhimmah by Ibn al-Qayyim, 2/227-527; al-Tashabbuh al-Munhaa 'anhu fi'l-Fiqh al-Islaami, 533).
-There is a great deal of evidence (daleel) for this, such as:
+The scholars have agreed that it is Haraam to attend the festivals of the disbelievers and to imitate them in their festivals.
+This is the Math-hab of the Hanafis, Maalikis, Shaafi'is and Hanbalis.
+(See Al-Iqtidaa', 2/425; Ahkaam Ahl ath-Thimmah by Ibn al-Qayyim, 2/227-527; at-Tashabbuh al-Munhaa 'anhu fi'l-Fiqh al-Islaami, 533) There is a great deal of evidence for this, such as:

-- 1. All of the evidence which states that it is forbidden to imitate them, some of which has been quoted above. - 2.
-The concensus of the Sahaabah and Taabi'een that Muslims should not attend their festivals, The evidence of this consensus takes for forms: - 1.
-The Jews, Christians and Magians (Zoroastrians) who lived in the Muslim lands and paid Jizyah were still observing their own festivals, so the motive for some Muslims to imitate them was present.
-No one among the early generations of Muslims would have refrained from joining them in any part of that, If there had not been something to stop them from doing so, such as it being either makrooh (disliked) or prohibited, many of them would have fallen into that, for if the action and the motive are present and there is nothing to stop them, people will undoubtedly do the thing.
-Al-muqtada?
-Therefore we understand that there was something stopping them from doing that, and what was stopping them was the religion of Islam.
-This is what was stopping them from going along with the kuffaar and this is the point that we are trying to make here. (al-Iqtidaa', 1/454). - 2.
-The conditions set out by 'Umar (may Allaah be pleased with him), which the Sahaabah and all the fuqahaa' after them agreed upon, that the Ahl al-Dhimmah (Jews and Christians living under the protection of Islamic rule in return for paying a poll tax) should not celebrate their festivals openly in the Muslim lands.
-If the Muslims have agreed that they should not celebrate their festivals openly, then how can it be OK for Muslims to celebrate them?
-Is it not worse for a Muslim to do this at all than for a kaafir to do it openly? (al-Iqtidaa', 1/454).
+All of the evidence which states that it is forbidden to imitate them, some of which has been quoted above.

+The consensus of the Companions, may Allaah be pleased with them, and the Taabi'een (the righteous predecessors) that Muslims should not attend the festivals of the disbelievers.
+The evidence of this consensus takes four forms:

+- The Jews, Christians and Magians (Zoroastrians) who lived in the Muslim lands and paid Jizyah (tax paid by non-Muslims living under the protection of the Islamic state) were still observing their own festivals, so the motive for some Muslims to imitate them was present.
+No one among the early generations of Muslims would have refrained from joining them in any part of that, If there had not been something to stop them from doing so, such as it being either Makrooh (disliked) or prohibited, many of them would have fallen into that, for if the action and the motive are present and there is nothing to stop them, people would undoubtedly have done the thing.
+Therefore we understand that there was something stopping them from doing that, and this was the religion of Islam.
+This is what was stopping them from going along with the disbelievers and this is the point that we are trying to make here.
+(Al-lqtidaa', 1/454)

-- 1. 'Umar (may Allaah be pleased with him) said: "Do not learn the language of the Persians, and do not enter upon the mushrikeen in their churches on the day of their festival, for the Divine warth is descending upon them."
-(Musannaf 'Abd al-razzaaq, 9061; al-Sunan al-Kubra by al-Bayhaqi, 9/432). - 2.
-'Abd-Allaah ibn 'Amr (may Allaah be pleased with them both) said: "Whoever settles in the land of the non-Arabs and celebratest heir Nawrooz and their Mahrajaan, and imitates them until he dies in that state, will be gathered with them on the Day of Resurrection." (al-Sunan al-Kubra, 9/432; classed as saheeh by Ibn Taymiyah in al-Iqtidaa', 1/754).
+- The conditions set out by 'Umar, may Allaah be pleased with him, which the Companions and all the Fuqahaa' after them agreed upon, that the Ahl ath-Thimmah (Jews and Christians living under the protection of the Islamic state, in return for paying the Jizyah) should not celebrate their festivals openly in the Muslim lands.
+If the Muslims have agreed that they should not celebrate their festivals openly, then how can it be alright for the Muslims themselves to celebrate them?
+Is it not worse for a Muslim to do this at all than for a disbeliever to do it openly?
+(Allgtidaa', 1/454) - 'Umar, may Allaah be pleased with him, said: "Do not learn the language of the Persians, and do not enter upon the polytheists in their churches on the day of their festival, for the divine wrath is descending upon them."
+(Musannaf 'Abdur-Razzaaq, 9061; as-Sunan al-Kubra by Al-Bayhaqi, 9/432) - 'Abdullaah ibn 'Amr, may Allaah be pleased with them both, said: "Whoever settles in the land of the non-Arabs and celebrates their Nawrooz and their Mahrajaan, and imitates them until he dies in that state, will be gathered with them on the Day of Resurrection." (as-Sunan al-Kubra, 9/432; classed as Saheeh by Ibn Taymiyyah in Al-Igtidaa', 1/754)